CTCycle/FAIRS-roulette-agent/README.md

 ### 4.1 Navigation menu

-**1) Data analysis:** run *validation/data_validation.ipynb* to perform data validation using a series of metrics to analyze roulette extractions.
+**1) Data analysis:** performs data validation using a series of metrics to analyze roulette extractions.

 **2) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:
-- **train from scratch:** runs *training/model_training.py* to start training the FAIRS model using reinforcement learning in a roulette-based environment.
+- **train from scratch:** start training the FAIRS model using reinforcement learning in a roulette-based environment.
 This option starts a training from scratch using either true roulette extraction series or a random number generator.
-- **train from checkpoint:** runs *training/train_from_checkpoint.py* to start training a pretrained FAIRS checkpoint for an additional amount of episodes, using the pretrained model settings and data (CURRENTLY NOT IMPLEMENTED!)
+- **train from checkpoint:** start training a pretrained FAIRS checkpoint for an additional amount of episodes, using the pretrained model settings and data (CURRENTLY NOT IMPLEMENTED!)
-- **model evaluation:** run *validation/model_evaluation.ipynb* to evaluate the performance of pretrained model checkpoints using different metrics.
+- **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.

-**3) Predict roulette extractions:** runs *inference/roulette_forecasting.py* to predict the future roulette extractions based on the historical timeseries, and also start the real time playing mode.
+**3) Predict roulette extractions:** predict the future roulette extractions based on the historical timeseries, and also start the real time playing mode.

 **4) Setup and Maintenance:** execute optional commands such as *Install project into environment* to reinstall the project within your environment, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.